newr-rj/freedom-clock-legal/README.md

-# freedom-clock-privacy-policy
+# freedom-clock-legal
-Freedom Clock App - Privacy Policy
+Freedom Clock App - Privacy Policy and Terms of Service